• About

 Make ahead: Assemble up to two days in advance, cover well and store them in the refrigerator to bake when ready.
 Alternatively, you can bake them ahead of time, let cool, then reheat in the oven at meal time.

-Posted In: All Recipes, Breakfast, Fall, Side Dishes, Vegetables
+Posted In: All Recipes, Breakfast, Fall, Snacks and Sides, Spring, Vegetables

 Reader Interactions